Oscillatoria

-Oscillatoria is a genus of filamentous cyanobacterium which is often found in freshwater environments, such as hot springs, and appears blue-green.
-Its name refers to the oscillating motion of its filaments as they slide against each other to position the colony facing a light source.
-Oscillatoria reproduces by fragmentation, facilitated by dead cells which separate a filament into separate sections, or hormogonia, which then grow.
+Oscillatoria is a genus of filamentous cyanobacteria.
+It is often found in freshwater environments.
+Its name refers to the oscillating motion of its filaments as they slide against each other to position the colony to face a light source.
 Oscillatoria uses photosynthesis to survive and reproduce.
-Each filament of oscillatoria consists of trichome which is made up of rows of cells.
+Each filament of Oscillatoria consists of a row of cells called a trichome.
 The tip of the trichome oscillates like a pendulum.

-In reproduction, it takes place by vegetative means only.
+Reproduction takes place asexually by fragmentation.
 Usually the filament breaks into a number of fragments called hormogonia.
-Each hormogonium consist of one or more cells and grow into a filament by cell division in one direction.
+Each hormogonium consist of one or more cells and grows into a filament by cell division in one direction.
+Hormogonia has capacity for locomotion.

+As a result of recent genetic analyses, several new genera were erected from this genus, e.g. Tenebriella.

+Research

-Oscillatoria are the subject of research into the natural production of butylated hydroxytoluene (BHT), an antioxidant, food additive and industrial chemical.
+Oscillatoria are the subject of research into the natural production of butylated hydroxytoluene (BHT), an antioxidant, food additive, and industrial chemical.

 Cyclic peptides called venturamides, which may have anti-malarial activity, have been isolated from bacteria in this genus.
 They are the first peptides with this activity to have been found in cyanobacteria.

+Serinolamide A is a cannabinoid structurally related to Anandamide that has been found to occur in Oscillatoria species.